-The Trust has expanded it's publicity efforts with a new Facebook page (facebook.com/jbtmt) and it's own Twitter feed (@JBTMTCharlwood) and we will be expanding their use over the next 12 months.
+The Trust has expanded its publicity efforts on Facebook facebook.com/jbtmt and on Twitter @JBTMTCharlwood and we will be expanding their use over the next 12 months.
 The Trustees have felt for some time that the Trust needs to be more visible, and we intend to address that this coming year.